Putrus/jumputra/README.md

 ## Run
 ### jumputra
-The jumputra executable (jumputra.exe on windows) is located in the build/bin folder
+The jumputra executable (jumputra.exe on windows) is located in the build/${presetName}/bin folder

 ### consolutra
-The console version of consolutra (consolutra.exe on windows) simulating the algorithms is also located in the build/bin folder.
+The console version of consolutra (consolutra.exe on windows) simulating the algorithms is also located in the build/${presetName}/bin folder.
 It should be executed with the parameters.
 ```
-consolutra.exe -run <properties filename> <world filename> <algorithm name> <max execution minutes> # Windows
+consolutra.exe -run <properties filename> <world filename> <algorithm name> <max execution minutes>
 ```